dwilsondev/sage-animated-image-generator/README.md

 # Installation
 SAIG requires a Webserver with PHP, and [ffmpeg](https://github.com/FFmpeg/FFmpeg).

-Download and extract SAIG from the releases page and place it on your Webserver.
+Download and extract SAIG ZIP and place it on your Webserver.

 If you don't have ffmpeg installed on your system, download it and place it in the app/bin folder named `ffmpeg`.